-In February 2013, we introduced a Children and Families Bill to make the changes to the law that are required for the green paper reforms.
-The bill sets out the duties for all the agencies involved in providing services for children and young people with SEN.
+In February 2013, we presented the Children and Families Bill to Parliament for debate.
+The bill included our proposals to change the laws that govern the SEND system and outlined the new duties for all practitioners involved in providing services for children and young people with SEND.

 Who we’re working with

 We are working with several organisations across the voluntary and community sectors.
 A full list of the organisations we’re working with is available.